Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 # GAMMA-3D-Shader-Based-Scopes

 AS OF GAMMA 0.9.3, THE BASE FILE OF 3DSS FOR GAMMA COMES WITH THE MAIN GAMMA INSTALL, AS WELL AS SOME 3DSS MODS.
-THESE STEPS ARE NO LONGER REQUIRED FOR 3DSSG TO WORK.
-YOU ONLY NEED TO DOWNLOAD AND INSTALL THE MAIN 3DSS FILE TO UPDATE 3DSS BEFORE IT IS UPDATED IN GAMMA.
+YOU SHOULD ONLY NEED TO DOWNLOAD AND INSTALL THE MAIN 3DSS FILE TO UPDATE 3DSS BEFORE IT IS UPDATED IN GAMMA.
 MOST OPTIONAL DOWNLOADS ARE NOT INCLUDED IN GAMMA.
-THIS GUIDE WILL BE LEFT UP AS A REFERNECE.

 A collection of mods that add 3D Shader Based scope support to GAMMA weapons and other weapon packs

-<a href="https://github.com/Redotix/GAMMA-3D-Shader-Based-Scopes/blob/main/README-ru.md">Russian Tutorial</a>

 <h2>Credits</h2>
 Andtheherois - creating all these packs<br/>